This post may contain affiliate links. Please see my disclosure policy for details.

-Everyone that visits Erivakulam National Park has to park up in the car park at the bottom and get a shared bus ride to the top.
+Everyone that visits Eravikulam National Park has to park up in the car park at the bottom and get a shared bus ride to the top.

-This is great for the environment as it means less cars polluting the park and controls the crowds too.
+This is great for the environment as it means fewer cars polluting the park and controls the crowds too.
 But, this does mean long queues to wait for the buses.

 The bus ride comes included as part of your park permit which I’ll go through below with a little secret on how to skip the queues too!